JayHsieh1104/DCP4121-Running-People-Detcetion-Fall-2017/README.md

 # DCP4121 Computer Science and Engineering Project - Running People Detection

-NCTU CS DCP4121 Computer Science and Engineering Project I, II (Fall 2016, Spring 2017)
+NCTU DCP4121 Computer Science and Engineering Project I, II (Fall 2016, Spring 2017)

 The project aims to detect and analyze runners running on the tracks around the NCTU campus.